naman2411/Programming-Club-Task-6/README.md

-# Codeforces Rating
+# Joining Task
                                                                     time limit per test 1 second
                                                                     memory limit per test256 megabytes
                                                                     input standard input
                                                                     output standard output
-Vaibhav was crying in the corner of his room because his rating had dropped again.
-He notes down his rating changes on Codeforces after every contest.
-He wants to find out the index of the first rating drop in the array of rating changes for every subarray of size k.
-He needs your help to do so because his eyes are all watery with tears.
+Alice the student of IIT Kanpur is highly interested in Coding and Development for that he want to join Programming Club of IIT Kanpur.
+As Programming Club is highly demanded and elite club so everyone want to join it.
+So Programming Club gave the task and for relaxation they allowed a pair of student to work on the task.
+So the task goes as: Everyone has been assigned a dataset of competitive programmers that includes the number of contest(n) given by him and an array which contains change in rating after each round and also each one of them wants to find out the index of the first rating drop in the array of rating changes for every subarray of size k .
+After trying the problem Alice did not get the logic of the problem so as a partner of alice you need to help him.
+Can you help him ??
 **Input**
 The first line of the test case consists of two integers n,k(1<k<n<1e5).-> number of elements in array and size of subarray.
 The second line consists of n integers seperated by a space.